-Note that Munteanu and Wang \cite{[MuWa]} proved the space of $f$-harmonic function with fixed polynomial growth degree is finite dimensional when $\mathrm{Ric}_f\ge 0$, where $\mathrm{Ric}_f:=\mathrm{Ric}+\mathrm{Hess}\,f$, and $f$ is bounded.
-Ge and Zhang \cite{[GeZh]} proved that there does not exist non-constant positive $f$-harmonic function on complete non-compact gradient shrinking Ricci solitons.
+Munteanu and Wang \cite{[MuWa]} proved the space of $f$-harmonic function with fixed polynomial growth degree is finite dimensional when $\mathrm{Ric}_f\ge 0$ and $f$ is bounded, where $\mathrm{Ric}_f:=\mathrm{Ric}+\mathrm{Hess}\,f$.
+Ge and Zhang \cite{[GeZh]} proved that there does not exist non-constant positive $f$-harmonic function on non-compact shrinkers.